kartikeyg0104/resources-ai-chatbot-plugin/docs/README.md

     - `raw/`: Output directory for collected data.
     - `processed/`: Output directory for cleaned and filtered data.
   - `utils/`: Contains utils for the chatbot-core directory(e.g. logger).
+  - `rag/`: Core logic of the RAG
+    - `embedding/`: Scripts to embed the chunks.
+    - `vectorestore/`: Scripts to store the embeddings into a vector database.
+    - `retrieval/`: Scripts to perform the semantic research across the vectore database.
   - `requirements.txt`: Python dependencies.
 - `docs/`: Developer documentation.